rtansf/cubify/README.md

 A date binning is similar to range binning except that the data type of the dimension being binned is of type date.
 The min and max ranges must be dates in the format "YYYY-mm-dd".
 In our example above, we are defining the TransactionDate field is being binned into monthly bins in the YearMonth field.

+As a shortcut, the above binning definition for monthly bins can be omitted and replaced with a "period" property like so:

+    [{ "binningName" : "TransctionDateBinning",
+       "outputField" : { "name": "YearMonth", "displayName": "YearMonth" },
+       "sourceField" : "TransactionDate",
+       "type" : "date",
+       "period" : "monthly",
+       "fallbackLabel" : "Other"
+    }]

+If you want to bin the Transaction dates into weekly bins, then simply specify "period" as "weekly".

 The third binning type is "enum".
 Take a look at the RegionBinning definition from the binnings.json file.

     [{ "binningName" : "RegionBinning",